 KCMB Tip: Snack concessions include buttered popcorn, cookies, donuts and slushes.

 Gieringers is expanded their orchard last year to include a corn maze, pumpkin patch, sunflower fields, hay rides and other fun activities beginning Sept.
 22. Open Fridays, Saturdays and Sundays, 10 a.m. – 6 p.m.

 KCMB Tip: Admission is $10, 2 and under free – includes all activities, pumpkins an extra per pound cost.

 Fun Farm Pumpkin Patch

-New to the fall scene, this Kearney farm has a pumpkin patch, barrel train, tricycle track, pumpkin cannon, rubber duck races and more.
-Opening mid-September.
+This Kearney farm has a pumpkin patch, barrel train, pig races, tricycle track, pumpkin cannon, rubber duck races and more.
+Opens Sept.
+14.

 Though we aim to ensure the accuracy of all our postings, we always advise you check online before heading out for the most up-to-date information.